You should live in this community if you are a declared Education major or if your career goal is to become a teacher.

 As a student majoring in any of the Education programs, join this community to take classes and engage in experiences with others who share your passion for becoming an effective teacher.
 The community has been highly involved with faculty from the School of Teaching and Learning.
 Learning Community students benefit from an academic advising program in which students have the opportunity to learn more about how to best navigate their years as an education student.
 The Education community students are typically highly involved in community activities, have been engaged in programming designed to connect them with faculty, and have proven to be very active on campus.

-This community is historically located in South Snarr Hall.
+This community is historically located in East Snarr Hall.

 ED 205: Introduction to Education (3 credits)